Azure/GenAIOps/labs/bootstrapping.md

    - Azure AI Search index
    - Other resources defined in `main.bicep`

-Congratulations—you've successfully bootstrapped a new GenAI project using the GPT-RAG orchestrator template!
+Congratulations—you've successfully bootstrapped a new GenAI project using your project template!
 You’re now ready to move on to Lab: From Idea to Prototype.